UrielCh/api-ovh-node/code/api/README.md

 ids = await alertApi.$get();
 ```

-### certificate management
+### Certificate management

-The Api can query for a new certificate by opening a new browser.
+The API can query for a new certificate by opening a new browser.

-The activated consumerKey can be store in a cache file if `certCache` option is provided.
+If you provide a `certCache` option, the activated ConsumerKey will be store in a disk cache file.

-### retries management
+### Retries management

-if you have a connexion error, the api will try to recover up to 10 times by default, an more using `maxRetry` options.
+If you have a connexion error, the API will try to recover up to 10 times by default and more using `maxRetry` options.

-## interactive usage
+## Interactive usage

 ```typescript
 import ApiIp from '@ovh-api/ip';